hariniavula/hariniavula/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi my name is harini
+Hi, my name is Harini (she/her)!
+I am currently studying computer science and economics at Northeastern University in Boston, MA.
+Code for all projects is available upon request!